Troubleshooting Azure SQL Data Sync - Classic Portal

 After configuring SQL Data Sync one may find that the synchronization is not working or the data sync group status is processing for a long time.
 The following is a checklist for troubleshooting this situation:

-If successful synchronization has not been possible, make sure name of objects on the databases do not have characters like ".", "[" or "]" and make sure there are no columns of 50 characters in length or more: removing the offending object(s) or setting a supported name or length for the object or objects may work.
+If successful synchronization has not been possible or is stuck at schema generation, make sure name of objects on the databases do not have characters like ".", "[" or "]" and make sure there are no columns of 50 characters in length or more: removing the offending object(s) or setting a supported name or length for the object or objects may work.
 Additionally, conditional indexes like the one shown below need to be created manually on member databases (on premises databases) since SQL Data Sync creates them as a key constraint index instead.

 CREATE UNIQUE NONCLUSTERED INDEX [IX_MyIndexName] ON [dbo].[MyTableName]